Thermodynamics of interacting single-domain superparamagnetic nanoparticles frozen in the nodes of a regular cubic lattice: Abstract

 \section{Abstract}

-In this work, we study the effect of dipole-dipole interparticle interactions on the static thermodynamic and magnetic properties of an ensemble of immobilized monodisperse superparamagnetic particles.
-We assume that magnetic particles are embedded on the nodes of the regular cubic lattice so, that particle translational degrees of freedom are turned out.
-The relaxation of the magnetic moments of the particles occurs by the N{\'e}el mechanism.
-The easy axes are distributed according to the particular textures: these are (i) aligned parallel or (ii) perpendicular to the direction of an external field.
-This model is studied using both theory and computer simulation taking microscopic discrete structure explicitly into account.
-The theory is based on the Helmholtz free energy expansion like classical virial series up to the second virial coefficient.
-The analytical predictions for the Helmholtz free energy, the magnetization, and the initial magnetic susceptibility are calculated for both texturing types (i) and (ii) as functions of the height of the magnetic crystallographic anisotropy energy barrier for internal superparamagnetic rotation of magnetic moments inside the particles.
-The obtained theoretical results describing the model system are compared against Monte-Carlo simulation data.
+In this work, we study the effect of dipole-dipole interparticle interactions on the static thermodynamic and magnetic properties of an ensemble of immobilized monodisperse superparamagnetic nanoparticles.
+We assume that magnetic nanoparticles are embedded in the nodes of a regular cubic lattice, so that the particle translational degrees of freedom are turned off.
+The relaxation of the magnetic moments of the nanoparticles occurs by the N{\'e}el mechanism.
+The easy axes are aligned (i) parallel or (ii) perpendicular to the direction of an external field.
+These models are investigated using theory and computer simulation, taking microscopic discrete structure explicitly into account.
+The analytical expressions of the Helmholtz free energy, the static magnetization, and the initial magnetic susceptibility are derived for both configurations (i) and (ii) as functions of the height of the magnetic crystallographic anisotropy energy barrier, measured by parameter $\sigma$, and the intensity of the dipole-dipole interparticle interactions measured by $\lambda_e$.
+A good agreement between the theory and the results of MC simulations in the region of low and moderate values of $\lambda_e$ and $\sigma$ is obtained.
+For high values of $\lambda_e$ and $\sigma$, the structuring of magnetic moments in regularly orientated structures was found from MC simulations for configuration (i).